 Following completion of the General Exam, each student will engage faculty advisors through a two-stage process of research exploration and prospectus approval, marked by two meetings as follows:

-■ Involving the same three or four faculty or a different set where appropriate, the second “Prospectus Evaluation Meeting” will convene to discuss and approve the student’s written dissertation prospectus.
-These faculty members, one of whom must be nontenured, are chosen by the student with the approval of the director of graduate studies.
+- Involving the same three or four faculty or a different set where appropriate, the second “Prospectus Evaluation Meeting” will convene to discuss and approve the student’s written dissertation prospectus.
+These faculty members are chosen by the student with the approval of the director of graduate studies.
 The evaluation meeting will preferably be held in the spring semester of the third year and in no instance later than October 1 of the fourth year.
 Whenever this meeting is held, there may be a one month follow-up period for final changes in the prospectus.
 To be in good standing, therefore, all students must have an approved prospectus, with the dissertation title and name(s) of the advisor(s) registered with the director of graduate studies, by no later than early November of the fourth year.

 By May 15 of each year, each student must submit a progress report, approved by his or her major faculty advisor, to the director of graduate studies.